Kyle-Tanghe/timer-app/README.md

 # timer-app
-simple timer that sets off an alarm after a specified amount of minutes.
+simple timer that sets off an alarm after a specified amount of minutes. created with swing.
-This code represents the application before the clear button functionality.